Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 <a name="architecture"></a>
 ## Architecture

-This SAS 9.4 VA/VS Quickstart Template for Azure takes a generic license for SAS 9.4 and deploys SAS into its own network.
+This SAS 9.4 VA and SAS 9.4 VS Quickstart Template for Azure takes a generic license for SAS 9.4 and deploys SAS into its own network.
 The deployment creates the network and other infrastructure.
 After the deployment process completes, you will have the outputs for the web endpoints for a SAS 9.4 deployment on recommended virtual machines (VMs).

 For details, see [SAS 9.4 Intelligence Platform: Installation and Configuration Guide](https://go.documentation.sas.com/?cdcId=bicdc&cdcVersion=9.4&docsetId=biig&docsetTarget=titlepage.htm&locale=en).

 By default, Quickstart deployments enable Transport Layer Security (TLS) to help ensure that communication between external clients (on the internet) and the load balancer is secure.
 Likewise, TLS is enabled between the load balancer and the private subnet that contains the SAS 9.4 components.

 Deploying this Quickstart for a new virtual private cloud (VPC) with default parameters in a massively parallel processing (MPP) environment builds the following SAS 9.4 environment in the Microsoft Azure cloud, shown in Figure 1.
-In MMP environments, the CASInstanceCount parameter is set to one, indicating that only one CAS controller is configured.
+In MPP environments, the CASInstanceCount parameter is set to one, indicating that only one CAS controller is configured.

 ![Network Diagram](Azure_9_vavs_quickstart.svg)
-Figure 1: Quickstart architecture for SAS 9.4 VA/VS on Azure in an MPP Environment
+Figure 1: Quickstart architecture for SAS 9.4 VA and SAS 9.4 VS on Azure in an MPP Environment

 <a name="Prerequisites"></a>
 ## Prerequisites

-Before deploying SAS 9.4 VA/VS Quickstart Template for Azure, you must have the following:
+Before deploying the SAS 9.4 VA and SAS 9.4 VS Quickstart Template for Azure, you must have the following:
 * A Microsoft Azure account with Contributor and Admin Roles if you do not already have one.
 Request an Azure account at ["CIS Cloud Services"](http://sww.sas.com/sites/it/cloud-services/).

-* A SAS 9.4M7 VA/VS software order that contains the following supported Quickstart products:
+* A SAS 9.4M7 VA and SAS 9.4M7 VS software order that contains the following supported Quickstart products:

         SAS Visual Analytics 7.5 on Linux